Bleacher Report

-Bleacher Report (often abbreviated as B/R) is a website that focuses on sport and sports culture.
+Bleacher Report (often abbreviated as B/R) is a website that focuses on sports and sports culture.
 Its headquarters are in San Francisco, with offices in New York City and London.

-Bleacher Report was acquired by Turner Broadcasting System in August 2012 for $175 million.
-In March 2018, Bleacher Report and Turner Sports launched B/R Live, a subscription video streaming service featuring live broadcasts of several major sports events.
+Bleacher Report was acquired by Time Warner's Turner Broadcasting System in August 2012 for $175 million.
+In March 2018, Bleacher Report and Turner Sports launched B/R Live, a subscription video streaming service featuring live broadcasts of several major sports events, although the service was discontinued in 2021 and merged with the company's mobile app.
+Bleacher Report owns multi-media social network House of Highlights, and its branding was used for Max's sports coverage prior to 2025.

 History

 Founding: 2005–2011

-Bleacher Report was formed in 2005 by David Finocchio, Alexander Freund, Bryan Goldberg, and Dave Nemetz—four friends and sports fans who were high school classmates at Menlo School in Atherton, California.
-Inspired by Ken Griffey Jr, they wanted to start writing about sports.
+Bleacher Report was formed in 2005 by Sam Erez, Harry Ryan, Bryan Goldberg, and Dave Nemetz—four friends and sports fans who were high school classmates at Menlo School in Atherton, California.
+Inspired by Ken Griffey Jr., they wanted to start writing about sports.
 With the help of two old friends, J. B. Long and Ryan Alberti, the company's nucleus took up residence in a Menlo Park office space, in the spring of 2007, for $650 a month.

 Bleacher Report announced the completion of a round of Series A funding on the occasion of its public launch in February 2008.
 The undisclosed sum came from Hillsven Capital, Transcoast Capital, and Vimeo founder Jakob Lodwick.
 Eight months later, in October 2008, Bleacher Report secured $3.5 million in Series B funding from Hillsven, Gordon Crawford, and SoftTech VC.
 Under the Turner corporate umbrella, Finocchio remains at Bleacher Report as the CEO.
 Goldberg and Nemetz transitioned out of their respective VP roles during the integration process.
 Freund left the company in 2009.
 A Series C round in December 2010, led by Crosslink Capital, netted an additional $10.5 million.

 Bleacher Report named Brian Grey as its chief executive officer in 2010.
 Grey came to Bleacher Report from leadership roles at Fox Sports Interactive and Yahoo!
 Sports.
 In the first year of Grey's tenure, Bleacher Report filled two more executive-level positions, adding Rich Calacci as chief revenue officer and Drew Atherton as chief financial officer.
 Calacci joined the company in May 2011; Atherton followed a month later in June.